Palm-leaf manuscript: Myanmar (Burma)

 In Myanmar, the palm-leaf manuscript is called pesa (ပေစာ).
 In the pre-colonial era, along with folding-book manuscripts, pesa was a primary medium of transcribing texts, including religious scriptures, and administrative and juridical records.
 The use of pesa dates back to 12th century Bagan, but the majority of existent pesa date to the 1700-1800s.
 Key historical sources, including Burmese chronicles, were first originally recorded using pesa.
 The Burmese word for "literature", sape (စာပေ) is derived from the word pesa.

 In the 17th century, decorated palm leaf manuscripts called or kammawasa (ကမ္မဝါစာ) emerged.
 The earliest such manuscript dates to 1683.
 These decorated manuscripts include ornamental motifs and are inscribed with ink on lacquered palm leaves gilded with gold leaf.
-Kammavaca manuscripts are written using a tamarind-seed typeface similar to the style used in Burmese stone inscriptions.
+Akasayavaca manuscripts are written using a tamarind-seed typeface similar to the style used in Burmese stone inscriptions.
 Palm-leaf manuscripts continued to be produced in the country well into the 20th century.

 The Universities' Central Library in Yangon houses the country's largest collection of traditional manuscripts, including 15,000 pesa.
 In February 2013, the Pali Text Society, Sendai University, and the University of Toronto, along with local partners, began an ongoing initiative to digitise and catalogue Myanmar's palm-leaf manuscripts, including collections from U Pho Thi Library in Thaton, and Bagaya Monastery in Inwa.
 The digitised manuscripts are available at the open-access Myanmar Manuscript Digital Library.